KidneyRegeneration/DevKidCC/README.md

 ```
 Expected installation time is under 5 minutes for each package.

+This package has been successfully tested on both Windows and Linux systems.

 ## Standard Workflow

 Check out the full vignette which includes details on using the visualisation functions [here](https://htmlpreview.github.io/?https://github.com/KidneyRegeneration/DevKidCC/blob/main/vignettes/DevKidCC.html)